Things to Know About Night Sweats in Men and Women

 What Are Night Sweats?

-What Causes Night Sweats in Men and Women?
+What Are Common Causes Night Sweats in Men and Women?

 There are many different causes of night sweats.
-Some of the known conditions that can cause night sweats include:
+Some of the known conditions that can cause night sweats include the following:

 Hypoglycemia: Sometimes low blood sugar can cause sweating.
 People who are taking insulin or oral anti-diabetic medications may experience hypoglycemia at night that is accompanied by sweating.